jonathanlieweujin/Real-Time-Strand-Based-Hair-Rendering-using-Guide-Hair-Interpolation-And-Depth-Peeling/README.md

 In conclusion, this project has provided a technique to improve hair-rendering performance and adapt order-independent transparency when rendering explicit hair strands.

-Thorough details on the research framewor, methodology and results can be found in the uploaded dissertation.
+Thorough details on the research framework, methodology and results can be found in the uploaded dissertation.